Miranda House: Four-year undergraduate program

 The University of Delhi introduced the four-year undergraduate program scheme in the academic year 2013-14.
 All undergraduate programs offered by the University of Delhi would thenceforth be for the duration of four years, with multiple exit options and the inclusion of research components.
 This reform was intended to provide greater flexibility and wider range of choices to the students.

 In June 2014, after a lot of controversy, speculation and protests, the four-year undergraduate program was removed according to the directives of the University Grants Commission.
 All the constituent colleges of the University of Delhi were instructed to return to the previous three-year format for first degrees.

 Now a Choice-Based Credit System (CBCS) is being followed in the University of Delhi.

-Foreign Language Courses
+Foreign language courses

-The College offers One Year Certificate Courses in French, German, and Spanish in collaboration with the Department of Germanic and Romance Studies and Department of East Asian Studies, University of Delhi.
+The college offers one-year certificate courses in French, German, and Spanish in collaboration with the department of Germanic and Romance studies and department of East Asian studies, University of Delhi.

-Short Duration Certificate Courses
+Short-duration certificate courses

-The College offers a 2 months certificate course in Computer Applications and a 16 weeks certificate course in Computer Applications for Visually Challenged Students.
-The college does not charge a fee for Computer Applications for Visually Challenged Students.
+The college offers a 2-month certificate course in computer applications and a 16-week certificate course in computer applications for visually challenged students.
+The college does not charge a fee for computer applications for visually challenged students.